Business Internship Programme (Summer)

 A full overview of the internship placement process may be found on the Lochlann Quinn School of Business website.

-- Week 1-2 Orientation & Business Analytics module at UCD Campus
+- Week 1-2: Orientation & Academic modules at UCD Campus

-UCD recommends that 3 US credits are awarded for the Internship module and for the Irish History, International Business or Business Analytics module.
-Your home institution ultimately decides on the credits to be awarded.
+UCD recommends that 3 US credits each are awarded for the core module and for the chosen elective module.
+The home institution ultimately decides on the credits to be awarded.

 An essential element of the UCD Summer Internship is for students to experience Irish society and culture through an extensive series of excursions and field trips in Dublin and across the island of Ireland.